 If the person being repeatedly recommended has no examples of weddings, because they haven’t photographed a wedding before, be very cautious about the dozens of people recommending them as the only wedding photographer you should choose to shoot your wedding day.

 Recently I saw a post go up asking for a wedding photographer and one particular person’s name was constantly being recommended.
-I found it strange because this person has not photographed a wedding before, as the main photographer, or even as a second photographer.
-In actual fact, they have no experience as a wedding photographer at all.
+I found it strange because this person has never once photographed a wedding before, nor had they done many of the different types of shots needed for a wedding.

-What this person does have is a type of medical condition that they are very open about, which quite rightly, attracts a lot of supporters.
+What this person does have is a mental health condition that they are very open about, which quite rightly, attracts a lot of supporters.
+I totally understand and get that.

 Admitting problems is something I commend and respect.
 It takes a LOT of guts to be open about such things.
-Let me be very clear; I have NO problem with someone having this condition doing the job.
+Let me be very clear; I have NO problem at all with someone having mental health problems doing this job.

-Although this person has never shot a wedding before, the supporters, wanting to help this person, believe recommending them as the perfect wedding photographer to a bride and groom is a lovely, kind and wonderful thing to do.
+Although this person has never shot a wedding before, their supporters, wanting to help this person, believe recommending them as the perfect wedding photographer to a bride and groom is a lovely, kind and wonderful thing to do for them.

-But, with a wedding, you only have one chance to get it right.
+But here’s the thing; with a wedding, you only have one chance to get it right.
+It is also high pressure and high stress all day long.
 Those ‘only one chance’ moments repeatedly happen all throughout the day.
-This makes the day high pressure and you have to nail every major part of the day flawlessly, zero mistakes.
+This makes the day extremely challenging because you have to nail every major part of the day flawlessly, zero mistakes.
 You have to be able to perfectly take every shot in every type of environment thrown at you.

 If you messed up the settings for the first kiss because it was too dark, or you were in the wrong position, you can’t do it again.
 If you didn’t get the ring shot because you didn’t know to tell the bride and groom beforehand where to place their hands, you can’t do it again.
 If the first dance is all blurry because you didn’t know how to light or expose for a dark dance floor, you can’t do it again.
 Cake cutting over or underexposed?
 You can’t uncut the cake to do it again.